-- 3.19 Approves annual report. - 3.20 Considers External Audit Findings and Value for Money Conclusion report (including approval of Audit Arrangements and Fees). - 3.21 Approves the Constitution and any amendments to it. - 3.22 Acts as duty holder for matters relating to health and safety. - 3.23 Takes the leading role in respect of risk management (with the support of the Risk Management Board).
+- 3.19 Approves annual report. - 3.20 Considers External Auditor's Annual Report. - 3.21 Approves the Constitution and any amendments to it. - 3.22 Acts as duty holder for matters relating to health and safety. - 3.23 Takes the leading role in respect of risk management (with the support of the Audit Committee).